Cauchy problem for integrable discrete equations on quad-graphs: Quad-graph equations

 We start with the results of the paper \cite{ABS} where all the integrable cases were classified among the certain class of discrete equations on quad-graphs.
 The basic building block of such equation is an equation on the elementary quadrilateral of the form

-where the field variables $v\in\Complex$ are assigned to the vertices and the parameters $\a\in\Complex$ are assigned to the edges of quadrilateral, as shown on the Fig.\,\ref{fig:quad}.
+where the field variables $v\in\Complex$ are assigned to the vertices and the parameters $\alpha\in\Complex$ are assigned to the edges of quadrilateral, as shown on the Fig.~\ref{fig:quad}.
 The following properties are assumed to be satisfied:

-1) the parameters $\a$ on the opposite edges of any face are equal;
+(i) the parameters $\alpha$ on the opposite edges of any face are equal;

-2) the equation (\ref{Qeq}) is invariant under the group $D_4$ of the square symmetries:
+(ii) the equation (\ref{Qeq}) is invariant under the group $D_4$ of the square symmetries:

-3) the function $Q$ is a polynomial of degree one with respect to each field variable.
+(iii) the function $Q$ is a polynomial of degree one with respect to each field variable.

-The first property means that the value of parameter is constant along any {\it strip} (or, {\it characteristic}), which is a sequence of quadrilaterals adjacent by the opposite edges.
-We will see in the next sections that this notion is very important in the theory of quad-graph equations and plays the role similar to the characteristics for the second-order hyperbolic eqautions.
-In the particular case of dKdV equation on the square lattice (\ref{dKdVmn}) we have two families of the parameters $\a_m$ and $\b_n$ assigned to the vertical and horizontal straight strips, but in the general case the strips may bend and intersect in a very complicated way (for instance, self-crossing, self-tangent and closed strips are possible).
+Let $\Gamma$ be a finite quad-graph and $V(\Gamma)$, $E(\Gamma)$, $F(\Gamma)$ be the sets of its vertices, edges and faces respectively.
+A mapping $\alpha:E(\Gamma)\to\Complex$ which satisfies the property (i) is called {\em labelling}.
+The choice of labelling allows us to define the {\em quad-graph equation}

+Property (i) means that the values of parameters $\alpha_{ij}$ are constant along any {\em strip} (or, {\em characteristic}), which is a sequence of quadrilaterals adjacent by the opposite edges.
 Some characteristics are shown at the pictures below by dashed lines crossing the adjacent edges of the faces in the strip.
+We will see in the next sections that this notion is very important in the theory of quad-graph equations and plays the role similar to the characteristics for the second-order hyperbolic equations.
+In the particular case of dpKdV equation on the square lattice (\ref{dpKdVmn}) we have two families of the parameters $\alpha_m$ and $\beta_n$ assigned to the vertical and horizontal straight strips, but in the general case the strips may bend and intersect in a very complicated way.

-The second property allows us to define equation on each face independently on its position in the quad-graph.

-The third property means that the equation (\ref{Qeq}) can be solved with respect to a field at any vertex as linear fractional expression of other three fields.
-This expression could be singular for some special values of the fields, which is not essential for many types of quad-graphs, since we are interested only in the generic initial data.
-However, this becomes important for the graphs containing self-crossing strips, as we will see in Example 5.
+Property (ii) allows us to define equation on each face independently on its orientation.
+Property (iii) means that the equation (\ref{Qeq}) can be solved with respect to a field at any vertex as a linear fractional expression of other three fields.
+It may happen that both numerator and denominator vanish, in which case the corresponding field is undetermined.
+It is rather difficult either to control such solutions or to formulate conditions for quad-graph which guarantee their absence.
+We solve this difficulty in a most radical way, just by imposing the absence of singularities into the definition of the solution.